Certified Coaches will be posted below only after completion of:

 The NFHS Coach Education Department is pleased to announce the development of “Who Teaches Your Coaches?,” a Public Service Announcement (PSA) about the importance of coach education.
 The PSA also introduces the idea that NFHSLearn is a learning center, not just for coaches, but also for parents, students, officials and administrators.
 CLICK HERE for PSA

 ORDER OF STEPS FOR ALL COACHES TO BECOME CERTIFIED: 1.Register for & take a Fundamentals of Coaching Clinic (prior to coaching a second year) taught by an MIAA Instructor.
 2. Bring payment with you to clinic (see information below) 3.
 Take and pass online National Test (nfhslearn.com) and online MA State Exam (see second orange box on left side of this page).
+Both exams will be free of charge - only payment needed will be at the clinic which needs to be Step 1 of this process.
 4. Certified Coaches list is updated monthly.
 No need to submit to MIAA test scores.
 5. Other mandated courses (e.g. Sport Specific, Concussion, First Aid, etc.) must be completed as required in MIAA Handbook Rule 33.

 The fee for the course is $95.00.
 Please make checks payable to the MIAA and either mail a check or Purchase Order to the MIAA prior to the clinic or bring with you.
 You will NOT be permitted to attend the clinic WITHOUT payment or Purchase Order.
 Should you wish to pay by credit card – contact Nancy Huntley at 508-541-9817…please note there is a $3.00 credit card processing fee.

 Earn three (3) graduate credits from Endicott College for your participation in the MIAA Coaches Education Program.
-Simply fill out the application and pay the fee of $420 made payable to the MIAA.
-Application must be received in the same school year as the clinic.
+Simply fill out the application and pay the fee of $510 made payable to the MIAA.
+Application must be received in the same semester as the clinic.
 The cost of the same course if taken at a college would cost upwards of $750.
-Ask for an application at the clinic you attend or contact the MIAA:
+Ask for an application at the clinic you attend or click downloadable link below: